Matthew 1:17: Reasons for the summary

 The number 14 is itself important.
 It is twice 7, which was considered a holy number.
 David's name, when turned into numbers, adds up to fourteen.
-3 groups of 14 is the same of 6 groups of 7.
+3 groups of 14 is the same as 6 groups of 7.
 W. D. Davies and Dale Allison mention a theory that the first six periods reflect the first six days of the week; with Jesus begins the seventh day, that of the eternal Sabbath.
 Matthew's enumeration may be an average estimate of the periodical generations in Israel's history, but probably to imply that Israel was due for the coming of its Messiah with the birth of Jesus, just as in the case with the new Elijah in Matthew 3:4.

 Some interpretations focus on the symbolism of the number fourteen without accounting for the aspect of three.

 The three series of fourteens divide the generations into three distinct periods, by beginning and ending four significant points of time (Abraham; King David; Babylonian Exile; Messiah) thereby noting three beginning points and three end points (the middle two points, by overlapping periods, function doubly as end points and beginning points).

 The aspect of three (either three groups or three beginning points and three end points) may be meant to be as significant as the number fourteen.

 More than fifteen interpretations of the genealogical summary have been suggested throughout the history of interpretation.